gtromano/DeCAFS/README.md

 If any bug should be spotted, or for any information regarding this package, please email the package mantainer: `g` dot `romano` at `lancaster.ac.uk`.

 ## Introduction

-`DeCAFS` is a `c++` implementation for `R` of the DeCAFS algorithm for performing optimal multiple changepoint detection on detecting the change in mean in presence of autocorrelation or random fluctuations in the data sequence.

 ### The model